HiPERCAM/hipercam/docs/reduction.rst

 If you identify a star (or stars) as "reference apertures", their position is the first to be determined and then used to offset the location before searching for other stars.
-If you choose a well-isolated reference star, this can allow to cope with large changes in position from frame to frame, while maintaining a tight search on non-reference stars which may be close to other objects.
+If you choose a well-isolated reference star, this can allow cope with large changes in position from frame to frame, while maintaining a tight search on non-reference stars which may be close to other objects and be difficult to locate using a more wide-ranging search.
+Sensible use of this can avoid the need to link apertures in some cases.

 Defocussed images
 -----------------

 Defocussing is often used in exoplanet work.
 Defocussed images are not well fit by gaussian of moffat profiles.
-In this case you should hold the FWHM fixed and use a large FWHM, comparable to the width of the image.
+In this case, when measuring the object position, you should hold the FWHM fixed and use a large FWHM, comparable to the width of the image.
 Experiment for best results.
 Probably raise the threshold for bad data rejection as well.
 The idea is simply to get a sort of weighted centroid, and there is no point trying to fit the profile.

 Linked apertures
 ----------------